OpenHelix-Team/VAMPO/README.md

 ## 🚀 Overview

-Video action models are a promising foundation for Vision–Language–Action (VLA) because they can learn rich visual dynamics directly from video.
-However, likelihood-oriented training of diffusion predictors emphasizes globally plausible futures and does not guarantee precision-critical visual dynamics needed for manipulation, so small prediction errors can be amplified by downstream policies.

-We propose **Dyn-VPP**, a post-training framework that casts multi-step denoising as policy optimization and aligns predicted future latents with expert visual dynamics via a verifiable terminal reward, without modifying any architecture.
-This enables explicit optimization of dynamics signals that are not captured by likelihood-only training.
-As a result, Dyn-VPP yields more accurate visual dynamics and improves downstream task execution.
-Experiments across diverse simulated and real-world manipulation settings show that Dyn-VPP achieves improved dynamics consistency and consistently higher task success.
+Video action models are an appealing foundation for Vision–Language–Action systems because they can learn visual dynamics from large-scale video data and transfer this knowledge to downstream robot control.
+Yet current diffusion-based video predictors are trained with likelihood-surrogate objectives, which encourage globally plausible predictions without explicitly optimizing the precision-critical visual dynamics needed for manipulation.
+This objective mismatch often leads to subtle errors in object pose, spatial relations, and contact timing that can be amplified by downstream policies.
+We propose VAMPO, a post-training framework that directly improves visual dynamics in video action models through policy optimization.
+Our key idea is to formulate multi-step denoising as a sequential decision process and optimize the denoising policy with rewards defined over expert visual dynamics in latent space.
+To make this optimization practical, we introduce an Euler Hybrid sampler that injects stochasticity only at the first denoising step, enabling tractable low-variance policy-gradient estimation while preserving the coherence of the remaining denoising trajectory.
+We further combine this design with GRPO and a verifiable non-adversarial reward based on L1 distance and cosine similarity.
+Across diverse simulated and real-world manipulation tasks, VAMPO improves task-relevant visual dynamics, leading to better downstream action generation and stronger generalization.

 <p>
     <img src="dyn_vpp_teaser.png" alt="method" width="100%" />